The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

-One then has to proceed, lacking further specifications, with a survey of the full space of {\it possible} solutions of arbitrary general Hamiltonian functions of an arbitrary number of canonical pairs: What are the general features of such systems which might explain how some general kind of dispersion relation emerges?
-To start with, we take the classical path and start with a general Hamiltonian function in the form of a Taylor series in the dynamical variables.
-And we make some simplifying assumptions.
+One then has to proceed, lacking any phenomenological context and further specification, with a survey of the full space of {\it possible} solutions of arbitrary general Hamiltonian functions of an arbitrary number of canonical pairs: What are the general features of such systems which might explain how some general kind of dispersion relation emerges?
+Here we take the classical path and start with a general Hamiltonian function in the form of a Taylor series in the dynamical variables.
+We then apply some simplifying assumptions.
 These assumptions should not be misunderstood as metaphysical presuppositions.
-It simple has been proven useful in the history of physics to attack a problem of this dimension and generality by considering the simplest case first.
+It is simply the approved method in the history of physics to attack a problem of this dimension and generality by considering the simplest possible cases first.
 This might help to develop the notions required to elaborate solutions for more complex situations.
-Hence we start with a second order approximation for a Hamiltonian of $n$ canonical pairs, i.e. with the most general form of linear equations of motion in $n$ variables.
-The simplest non-trivial case then concerns $2$ canonical pairs.
-What significance this has?
+Hence we start with a second order approximation for a Hamiltonian of $n$ canonical pairs, i.e. with the most general form of linear equations of motion in $2\,n$ variables.
+The simplest non-trivial Hamiltonian system is a canonical pair and the simplest system with coupling consists of two canonical pairs.
 It should provide us with an understanding of the {\it principle form} of linear Hamiltonian couplings.

 Before we enter the details, let us emphasize that it is not as far-fetched as it might appear at first sight to relate linear Hamiltonian couplings to wave mechanics.
 The difference between an ensemble of non-interacting oscillators and a linear chain -- and hence wave motion -- lies in the coupling between oscillators: Waves are, in a very general sense, the result of {\it coupled} oscillations~\cite{Pain}.
 Hence it is reasonable that the {\it general} algebraic structure of the coupling determines the {\it general} characteristics of wave motion, namely of the motion that we expect to generate a physically meaningful purely Hamiltonian dispersion relation.
 The simplest oscillator is represented in Hamiltonian theory by a single canonical pair, hence the simplest coupling requires two canonical pairs.